-- Support: MPI, OpenACC, OpenMP - Complex data mining capabilities enable going beyond basic statistics. - Support multiple simultaneous sessions. - MPI trace feature enables analysing when the threads are busy or blocked in long-running MPI standard functions.
-This is available on OpenMPI, MPICH and NVShmem. - OpenACC trace shows where code has been offload and parallelized onto the GPU, helping to analyse activities executed on both CPUs and GPUs in parallel. - OpenMP tracing is available for compilers supporting OpenMP5 and the OMPT interface.
-This feature traces parallel regions distributed across multiple threads or offloaded to the GPU. - Supports CUDA graphs.
-It provides insights into the execution of CUDA kernels and CUDA graphs.
-Kernels can be traced back through graph launch, instantiation, and code creation to identify the origin of the GPU kernel execution.
+- Support: MPI, OpenACC, OpenMP - Complex data mining capabilities, enables to go beyond basic statistics. - Support multiple simultaneous sessions. - MPI trace feature enables to analyse when the threads are busy or blocked in long-running functions of the MPI standard, available on OpenMPI, MPICH and NVShmem. - OpenACC trace enables to see where code has been offload and parallelized onto the GPU, which helps you to analyse the activities executing on the CPUs and GPUs in parallel. - Tracing OpenMP code is available for compilers supporting OpenMP5 and OMPT interface.
+This capability enables tracing of the parallel regions of code that are distributed either across multiple threads or to the GPU. - Provides support for CUDA graphs.
+To understand the execution of the source of CUDA kernels and execution of CUDA graphs, kernels can be correlated back through the graph lunch, instantiation, and all the way back to the code creation, to identify the origin of the kernel execution on the GPU.